 What is Project Achievement?

-David Loertscher spearheaded a national initiative called Project Achievement focusing on the collection and presentation of evidence that connects library media programs to student achievement.
+David Loertscher has spearheaded a national initiative called Project Achievement focusing on the collection and presentation of evidence that connects library media programs to student achievement.

 "significant measures that are most likely to produce results in achievement and indicate maximum teacher collaboration and organization effectiveness.
 Because you have these data, a ripple effect occurs, like throwing a pebble in a pool, triggering many other organizational practices and policies."
-David Loertscher (2003)

 Loertscher's four measurement areas include: